 Thanks to The New York Times and the worldwide copycat media who picked up the story, readers grabbed their pitchforks.
 They prepared to hunt down Big Pharma, the doctors doing the prescribing, the lazy parents wanting the “quick fix,” and every other villain involved with “drugging children”.

 absolutely nothing at all.

-With so many good journalists out of work, how do uneducated people like this get hired?
+With so many good journalists out of work, how do such uneducated, unsophisticated individuals get hired?